 We are always humbled when our friends and supporters ask for charity donations to be made to the Myotubular Trust instead of receiving presents for a birthday or special occasion – and we feel honoured to be a part of your celebration.

 Acknowledging and thanking your supporters

-You can personalise an automated thank you message on our online sponsorship facility.
 We all appreciate how much it means to be thanked.
-If you would like us to acknowledge particular sponsors on your behalf, please just ask us.
+You can see who has supported you on our online sponsorship facility – but if you would like us to acknowledge particular sponsors on your behalf, please just ask us.

 We can support you too